vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key4: aa938f1976

 *** =instructions4
-Get average duration for films released in the UK or which were released in 2012.
+Get the average duration for films which were made in the UK or which were released in 2012.
 Alias the result as `average_duration`.
 *** =solution4
 ```{sql}
 SELECT AVG(duration)